sleemanj/ArduinoProgrammer/README.md

 A standalone programmer for mass-programming AVR chips.

+This fork uses a preprocessing step to convert the desired compiled sketch into a compact C structure thus allowing the programmer to handle much larger sketches than the original Adafruit version.

-The original Adafruit version of this project [included as a string](https://github.com/adafruit/Standalone-Arduino-AVR-ISP-programmer/blob/master/images.cpp) the compiled sketch to be programmed into target devices.
+The Adafruit version of this project [included as a string](https://github.com/adafruit/Standalone-Arduino-AVR-ISP-programmer/blob/master/images.cpp) the compiled sketch to be programmed into target devices.
 Each byte of the sketch was represented as two characters (hex digits), thus making the string at least twice as big as the number of bytes in the compiled sketch it represented.